metasophiea/riomhaireRua/README.md

 Display connections are used to work with the visual display module.
 This module can contain a simple array of pixel bytes, or a more complicated list of shapes, with their size, coloring, position, etc.

 ### Storage Devices
 These can be used to store a large number of bytes for use later on, all accessible through ports similar to the ones the Visual Display uses.
+These devices can also write and read a file, we call that 'removable storage'.

 ### ~~Machine Status~~
 ~~The ports here are used to interact with some of the machine's special functions, and learn about the current goings on.~~ (not yet implemented)